MacRimi/HWEncoderX/README.md

 ```

 ### - Manual Option:
-This option allows you to manually adjust the transcoding quality using environment variables like **QUALITY**, (for NVIDIA NVENC), and (for VAAPI and QSV).
+This option allows you to manually adjust the transcoding quality using the global variable QUALITY, which applies to NVENC, VAAPI, and QSV.

 #### - VAAPI